box/developer.box.com/guides/events/event-triggers/shield-alert-events.md

 A `SHIELD_INFORMATION_BARRIER_PENDING` event is triggered when the information barrier is not yet enabled for a particular file or folder.
-The `additional_details` payload provides the following details:
+The `additional_details` payload provides details about the number of user segments and the number of users affected by the barrier.

 ```js
 "additional_details": {